Be sure these are on your cybersecurity checklist.

 Cybercriminals often use devious schemes to attack a business, but sometimes all they have to do is send out an email.
 Phishing attacks are prevalent, and all it takes to be infected is clicking on the wrong link.
 This is why emails need to be scrutinized.
 If anything looks fishy (pun intended), delete it.
 One tip is to scrutinize the email header to ensure that both the FROM and TO email addresses match up with the entity who is supposed to be sending the email.

 You’ve probably heard that one of the most common passwords is actually “password.”
 And while this is kind of funny, it’s actually the hackers who get the last laugh.
 In addition to using strong passwords – ideally a mix of letters, numbers, and characters – the same ones shouldn’t be used for different places.
 If you routinely use many logins, it may be time to consider a password manager, which will securely keep as many as you need.

 Before you enter anything into a website, take a look at the URL.
 There should be an “HTTPS” and not just an “HTTP.”
 Also, make sure you see a little padlock icon.
 This tells you that the information transmitted between the server and the browser is private.

 7. Get rid of things you’re not using

 Old and out-of-date software for a hacker is like an unlocked window to a burglar.
 When there’s a new version of something, companies stop offering security updates for the old stuff, which could mean you have some glaring vulnerabilities in your system.

 8. Use the latest tools and tech

-It probably goes without saying (but we’ll say it anyway), that you should be using firewalls and the latest antivirus software.
-It’s a good idea to utilize holistic anti-malware software, which protects against various types of malware attacks.
+It probably goes without saying (but we’ll say it anyway) that you should be using firewalls and the latest antivirus software.
+It’s good to utilize holistic anti-malware software, which protects against various types of malware attacks.